fuze-ac/api-specs/PUBLIC_API_SPEC.md

    - Then the API returns the published registry entry
    - And no internal-only fields are exposed

-2. **Authenticated credits balance read succeeds within scope**
+2. **Authenticated Platform Credits balance read succeeds within scope**
-   - Given a user is authenticated and owns an account-scoped credits balance
+   - Given a user is authenticated and owns an account-scoped Platform Credits balance
    - When they call the authenticated public credits balance read endpoint
    - Then the API returns their scoped balance
    - And the balance remains clearly distinct from FUZE token holdings and payout claims